ayuzhjha/Chatroom-Android/README.md

 A modern Android chat application that enables real-time messaging and file sharing between users.
 Built with Firebase for real-time data synchronization and secure authentication.

+## Installation

+Download the latest APK from the [Releases](../../releases) section and install it on your Android device.

 ## Screenshots

 <p align="center">